Ikuno, Hyōgo

-Ikuno (生野町, Ikuno-chō) was a town located in Asago District, Hyōgo Prefecture, Japan.
+Ikuno (生野町, Ikuno-chō) was a town located in Asago District, Japan.

 As of 2003, the town had an estimated population of 4,872 and a density of 43.50 persons per km^{2}.
 The total area was 112.01 km^{2}.

 On April 1, 2005, Ikuno, along with the towns of Asago (former), Santō and Wadayama (all from Asago District), was merged to create the city of Asago and no longer exists as an independent municipality.
 It is the smallest town of the Asago District.

 Geography

 Ikuno is located at the geographical center of Hyogo prefecture.
 It borders the Harima district and Kamikawa town.
 Ikuno is elevated 300 meters above sea level and surrounded by mountains which composes 90% of the area.
 Maruyama river starts here and flows north into the Sea of Japan.
 Ichikawa river, which originates in Kurogawa (north-east Ikuno) flows through the town centre towards the inland sea.